 Students follow 90 credits of core modules and they will have to choose 30 credits of option modules.

-In year two there is the option of a work experience module where you will be supported to find a relevant and useful work placement.
+In year two there you will be supported to find a relevant and useful work placement.
 The work placement provides the experience of putting the theory into practice and observing how the theory is used in an organisation, first-hand.
 This has been very well received by employers and will give you an advantage when applying for jobs after graduation.